gx578007/fslog/README.md

 # API
 ## log
    Interface is similar to `console.log`.
 This writes logs to both "files" and "stdout".
+By default, this function asynchronously returns immediately, which does not wait for that writing process is completed.
+If synchronous mode is required, users can set `sync` to **true** in configuration.
+However, synchronous writing may significantly degrade performance.

 ## error
    Interface is similar to `console.error`.
 This writes logs to both "files" and "stderr".
+By default, this function asynchronously returns immediately, which does not wait for that writing process is completed.
+If synchronous mode is required, users can set `sync` to **true** in configuration.
+However, synchronous writing may significantly degrade performance.

 ## debuglog
    Interface is similar to `util.debuglog`.
 If environment variable "NODE_DEBUG" matches the specified section, it will write logs to files and stdout.
 If not, it is a no-op function.
+By default, this function asynchronously returns immediately, which does not wait for that writing process is completed.
+If synchronous mode is required, users can set `sync` to **true** in configuration.
+However, synchronous writing may significantly degrade performance.

 ## destroy
    This will destroy automatical log removal processes.